 But it’s also about trust.
 Audrey Butters says in her blog I heart Montessori, “Real plates, bowls and glasses portray to the child ‘You are trusted’ and build confidence.”
 Along those lines, our kids love doing everything that mom and dad do, even more than they like drinking out of a monkey sippy cup.

-And last, we’ve stocked the kids’ drawer with forks and spoons from our regular utensil collection–they use the salad forks and tea spoons.
-It’s actually the stainless steel set that we registered for in our wedding almost five years ago now, but they’re so sturdy and there are so many of them that it’s a perfect way to actually USE our stuff.
+And last, we’ve stocked the kids’ drawer with a set of metal dessert spoons for things like cereal, oatmeal, soup and ice cream.
+They’re just the right size to balance on the sides of tiny bowls.
+Otherwise it’s the smaller salad forks from our regular utensil collection, the stainless steel set that we registered for in our wedding almost five years ago now.
+Those forks are so sturdy and there are so many of them that it’s a perfect way to actually USE our stuff.